How to Soften Your Judgement Using Mindful Self-Compassion

 This simple mindfulness practice helps to create a unified presence for ourselves and others.

-The practice of self-compassion is trending, and with good reason given the timing.
-At first I wasn’t sure I could relate, it sounded a bit squishy.
-Now as I’m writing “From Stuck to Unstoppable” and diving deep into the mind-body connection, I’ve learned this work applies to most people during times of change.
+When I first heard the term “self-compassion”, it sounded a but squishy.
+Yet the more I read about this proven pathway to stress reduction, the more intrigued I became.
+Now as I’m writing “Breathe into Breakthough” and diving deep into the mind-body connection, I’ve learned this work applies to most people during times of change.

 Like today, when I sat through a Compassion in Therapy workshop lead by Tara Brach, a pioneer in self compassion theory.
 It ended right before I was scheduled for my weekly Toastmaster’s meeting, where I had been asked to participate in a speech contest.